 Buyers or their agents must attend the auction in order to bid on animals.
 Personal checks, cashier’s check, traveler’s check or cash will be accepted for payment following the auction.

-In order to reduce the possibility of transmitting infectious animal diseases, all vehicles and trailers which have previously hauled livestock must be thoroughly cleaned of all manure and used hay prior to entering the Refuge.
+In order to reduce the possibility of transmitting infectious animal diseases and introducing invasive plants to the Refuge, all vehicles and trailers which have previously hauled livestock must be thoroughly cleaned of all manure and used hay prior to entering the Refuge.
 Failure to comply will result in denial of entry to the sale until the vehicle or trailer is removed from the Refuge and cleaned.

 Complimentary coffee and donuts will be provided by the Refuge Friends group, and a burger plate lunch will be provided for a nominal fee, by the Lawton Chamber of Commerce and Industry on sale day.
 Prospective buyers and visitors alike are invited to come and enjoy this popular Refuge event.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.

 - http://www.southwest.fws.gov -